damaex17/whisper-to-influxDB/README.md

 whisper-to-influxDB
 ===================

-## whisper-to-influxDB is a script which reads whisper files and creates datapoints in influxDB.
+### whisper-to-influxDB is a script which reads whisper files and creates datapoints in influxDB.

-the script is currently in a early proof of concept version and might be using bulk commits or threading in the future.

-the performance is currently __not mindblowing__.
+the script is currently in a early proof of concept version and might be using bulk commits or threading in the future. the performance is __not mindblowing__ ath the moment.

 ```bash